openjdm/openjdm.github.io/book/anchoring_and_adjustment.md

 the same as the correct response (Mussweiler and Strack 1999).
-Essentially, this theory suggests that when we are given an anchor, our decision making is more focused on finding information that confirms that value than on finding information that provides a different response.
+Essentially, this theory suggests that when we are given an anchor, our decision making is more focused on finding information that confirms that value than on finding information that supports a different response.

 Like Tversky and Kahneman’s study, Mussweiler and Strack’s research looked at externally-generated anchors.
 However, what happens when individuals generate their own anchors?
-In the following article, we look at research that explores how the anchoring and adjustment heuristic is manifested in internally-generated anchors.

-In their article, Nicholas Epley and Thomas Gilovich (2001) studied individuals’ anchoring and adjustment mechanisms when anchors are created by participants.
+Nicholas Epley and Thomas Gilovich (2001) studied individuals’ anchoring and adjustment mechanisms when anchors are created by participants.
 Epley and Gilovich challenged Mussweiler and Strack’s theory on selective accessibility, arguing that since